-Summer Courses for Primary Teachers 2023: Timetable and Module Outline for Blended Courses
+Summer Courses for Primary Teachers 2024: Timetable and Module Outline for Blended Courses

-Title of Course:
+Course title:

-Course Category:
+Course category:

 Course dates:

-Course Start and Finish Times must be clearly indicated for each day.
+Course start and finish times must be clearly indicated for each day.

-- This timetable must include the days/ times (8 hours) when face to face learning will take place. - The remainder of the learning (12 hours) will be facilitated in four-hour online modules which will be delivered through asynchronous learning and offline learning - The timetable must also indicate when school self-evaluation (SSE) is included in the course.
+- This timetable must include the days / times (8 hours) when face to face learning will take place. - The remainder of the learning (12 hours) will be facilitated in four-hour online modules which will be delivered through asynchronous learning and offline learning - The timetable must also indicate when school self-evaluation (SSE) is included in the course.